 UPDATE (07/20): Siddharth Varadarajan in the Hindu is critical of the agreement.
 The Washington Post is more pragmatic.

-...Now consider the risks in the administration's gamble.
-Pakistan, India's neighbor and rival, will seek a similar de facto blessing for its nuclear status.
+India's neighbor and rival, will seek a similar de facto blessing for

 See also Stephen Cohen's piece India: America's New Ally? for an interesting take on why India-US can not be simplified under the rhetoric of natural allies.